pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 [HDFC Infinia Credit Card](/hdfc-bank-infinia-credit-card-review/) is for the elitist and is invite only card.
 This card comes with unique No Pre-set spending limit feature and best reward rate of 3.3% on all spends.
 However this card has been displaced to #2 this year by [HDFC Diners Black Credit Card](/hdfc-diners-club-black-credit-card-review/) which has become even more rewarding due to [recent changes](/hdfc-bank-introduces-new-benefits-on-diners-club-black-credit-card/).

-- Joining Fee: Rs 10,000, reward points of equivalent value are credited
+- Joining Fee: Rs 10,000 + GST, reward points of equivalent value are credited
-- Renewal Fee: Rs 10,000, waived off on spending Rs.
+- Renewal Fee: Rs 10,000 + GST, waived off on spending Rs.
 8,00,000 in a year
 - Reward Rate:
   - 3.3% (normal spends) - 33% (using [HDFC SmartBuy 10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/))
   - 2X reward points on dining, 6.6% reward rate